jodyboucher/ansible-role-mariadb/README.md

 An [Ansible](https://www.ansible.com/) role that installs and configures MariaDB server.

-This role is designed for Ubuntu 16.04 Xenial.
+This role is designed for and tested on the following OS distributions:

+* Ubuntu 16.04 Xenial
+* Ubuntu 18.04 Bionic

 ## Requirements